Mrs-luwase/my-portfolio/README.md

 js/script.js       Scrollspy nav, scroll-reveal, live Kigali clock, ruler progress, CV link handling assets/            Photos and project images
 ```

-## Before deploying

-Replace the placeholder CV link.
-Open `index.html` and search for `href="#cv"` (it appears three times: nav, hero, and contact).
-Swap it for your hosted CV URL, for example a Google Drive link with view access or a PDF committed to this repo.

 ## Running locally